 Eventually, friends and I tried out every latest fitness craze.
 I even went to the studio where Pilates was invented, just to make the pilgrimage.

-One of the coolest things about New York City is that it is consistently on the forefront of wellness.
-Restaurants here were catering to people who were dairy-free, paleo, gluten-free, and low sugar decades before anyone was even talking about these things– and the same is true in for the best NYC workouts.
+One of the coolest things about New York City is that it is consistently at the forefront of wellness.
+Restaurants here were catering to people who were dairy-free, paleo, gluten-free, and low sugar decades before anyone was even talking about these things– and the same is true of the best NYC workouts.

 Below, we spotlight some of the coolest, most unique workouts that New York City has to offer.
 Whether you’re a local looking to shake up your routine or a fitness junkie traveling to the Big Apple, these are the workouts you shouldn’t miss.

 The Class by Taryn Toomey is a “spiritual workout” that combines dance, yoga, and HIIT routines into a total mind-body sweat session.
 Located in a third-floor walk up in TriBeCa, this toning mind and body workout involves a lot of “Huh!”-ing on the exhale.